Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Spend an afternoon on the shore at one of the most popular beaches in New Jersey.

-The Jersey shore remains one of the most popular New Jersey attractions.
+The Jersey Shore remains one of the most popular places to visit in New Jersey.
 Jenkinson’s boardwalk is the most popular of all beaches in Point Pleasant.
+It’s to be noted that Point Pleasant Beach is also the name of the municipality where the beach is.
+When referring to the beach, many will refer you to Jenkinson’s boardwalk.

 I’ve spent many summers here, especially as a child.
 Going to the beach was always an event I looked forward to.
 Before we left, we always stopped at the ice cream shop and grabbed an orange/vanilla swirl cone – which I highly recommend!